Timdaviesuk/Dimensions/Implementation Guide.md

 However, the colour property of the dimension segment should respected where possible.

 ### Display of measurement value
 The measurement values should be rendered in the manner of a billboard, such that the text is always facing straight onto the camera.
-This is to prevent the accidental reading of measurement values backwards, or even upside down, which could be the case for numbers 0, 1, 6, 8, and 9.
+This is to prevent the accidental reading of measurement values back to front, or even upside down, which could be the case for numbers 0, 1, 6, 8, and 9.

 Th size and font of text is down to individual tools that can choose what is appropriate depending on device size, resolution, camera zoom level, selected objects etc.